Dick Reynolds: Early life and career

+Reynolds would normally wear the number three guernsey throughout his playing career with Essendon, but had to wear the number four guernsey during one match of the 1937 VFL season when he left his uniform at home.

+In July 1944 Reynolds surpassed Billy Griffith club record of 187 games.

 In June 1947, it was announced that Reynolds would start writing about football for the now-defunct Melbourne newspaper The Argus.

 Like many footballers, Reynolds was also a noted cricketer.
 He was a successful medium-fast bowler for Essendon Cricket Club but gave up the game when it started to interfere with football.
 In January 1949, he made a return to district cricket when Essendon batsman Ken Meuleman was picked for State duty.